CorrelAid/docs/wiki/hitchhikers-guide.md

 # How We work - Hitchhiker's Guide to CorrelAid

 {% hint style="info" %}
 **tl;dr: **If you have a cool idea you want to implement at/with CorrelAid, we will support you with resources to make it happen.
 You are free in the design and in your decisions - a team of 20 people will be there in calls and on Slack to support you.
-You can always contact [Frie](mailto:frie.p@correlaid.org) or [Johannes](mailto:johannes.m@correlaid.org) with your idea.
+You can always contact [Frie](mailto:frie.p@correlaid.org) or [Isabel](mailto:isabel.w@correlaid.org) with your idea.
 {% endhint %}

 Our goal with CorrelAid is to democratize the potential of Data Science.
 In practice, we achieve this by supporting a network of over 1000 dedicated data analysts in Germany, by giving them the opportunity to grow, and by organizing pro-bono data science projects for civil society.
 But how do we work _internally_?
 This is an overview of how we organize ourselves at CorrelAid, how we work and which principles we follow.

 ## Our principles

 The way we work together in the Core Team is strongly influenced by principles.
-We did not establish these at some point, but they developed over time and are the result of almost five years of experience.
+We did not establish these at some point, but they developed over time and are the result of almost seven years of experience.
 Here are the three most important ones, in my opinion:

 1. Flexibility: We are almost exclusively - except for three employees - a team of volunteers.
 We do the work on CorrelAid alongside our studies, our job and our other commitments: Someone has to write their final thesis for a few months, goes on a semester abroad, or generally has a lot on their mind.
 No problem.
 We want everyone to be able to get involved, whether it's a small internal project for a week, a pro bono project that lasts 2 months or a blog post every half year.&#x20;
 2. Entrepreneurship: For us, innovation means developing many ideas, making many plans.
 And then we think about what can actually be implemented and what will be implemented. _Doing is more important than planning_.
 We support every internal initiative in which committed people can apply their skills, have fun, and grow at the same time.
 Flexible commitment also means that it's okay if these internal projects are temporarily put on hold or abandoned because of a lack of time resources or a change of plans.